Whenever I travel through an airport on my way to a performance, I am usually asked one of two questions by airport security:

 They are referring to my Berimbau, which is most likely slung over my shoulder, as I always take it on board in the airplane cabin with me!
-The Berimbau is definitely one of my favorite instruments in the world!
+The Berimbau is one of my favorite instruments in the world!
 Historically, the instrument's use was limited exclusively to the arena of Capoeira practitioners - Brazil's national martial art!

-At present, its characteristic tones and sound effects can be found gracing many varied styles of music, from jazz to rock, to classical, to Latin, and more.
+Its characteristic tones and sound effects can be found gracing many varied styles of music, from jazz to rock, to classical, to Latin, and more.

 "Cavalleria" is the rhythm that is usually learned next.
 This rhythm is used exclusively to break up the function on account of the police arriving on the scene.
-As soon as someone plays this rhythm, everybody knows that it's time to scatter!
+As soon as someone plays this rhythm, everybody knows it's time to scatter!
 This rhythm uses only the low note and the metallic rasp.
 Every time the low note is played, the note is "opened" by moving the gourd away from the body.
 The rasp note is produced at precisely the end of this outward trajectory, at the exact moment the Berimbau begins to return to the belly.

 (1) São Bento Pequeno- tempo: 56